Skip to content

 Overall Architecture

-CAMAB treats the \(N\) segments of context \(C = \{s_1, ..., s_N\}\) as the base arms of a bandit.
-At each iteration: (1) a weight vector is sampled from the posterior distribution; (2) segments with positive weights are selected to form a subset; (3) the LLM is queried with this subset to obtain a reward (the average log probability of the target response); (4) the posterior is updated via Bayesian updating.
-The final posterior mean serves as the attribution score.
+CAMAB treats the \(N\) snippets of context \(C = \{s_1, ..., s_N\}\) as the base arms of a bandit.
+In each iteration: (1) A weight vector is sampled from the posterior distribution; (2) Snippets with positive weights are selected to form a subset; (3) The LLM is queried with this subset to obtain a reward (average log-probability of the target response); (4) The posterior is updated using Bayesian rules.
+This cycle continues until the query budget is exhausted, and the posterior mean is finally used as the attribution score for each snippet.

 Key Designs